 How to stop your energy supplier installing a prepayment meter

-Energy firms are putting a growing number of customers on to pay-as-you-go energy plans in a bid to tackle energy debt, and are increasingly using court orders to forcibly install prepayment meters in the homes of those who owe them money.
+Some energy firms go so far as to take customers to court in order to forcibly install prepayment meters in the homes of those who owe them money.

-Ofgem, the energy regulator, has criticised the practice, as suppliers should first put indebted customers on a repayment plan, and only take out a warrant to forcibly install a prepayment meter as a last resort.
+But it's a practice that's been criticised by Ofgem, the energy regulator, which recommends that suppliers first put indebted customers on a prepayment plan, and only take out a warrant to forcibly install a prepayment meter as a last resort.

 In its annual report, Vulnerable consumers in the energy market, the regulator found that three suppliers – British Gas, Ovo Energy, and Utility Warehouse – forcibly fitted a much higher proportion of meters per head than the industry average, with Utility Warehouse installing around five times as many, British Gas around twice as many and Ovo Energy around a third more.

 The main concern is that customers aren’t getting enough support when they find themselves in debt, particularly those who are with smaller suppliers – the report found smaller suppliers have, on average, just 25% of indebted customers on a repayment plan, compared to 58% for larger suppliers.